-His identification has been challenged, as possibly being a different subject, based on differences in weight, hair color and age compared the the description given by the teenagers.
-However, there are also similarities in the description.
-The timeline of a subject leaving the taxicab at a normal walking speed of 3.1 mph, traveling north on Cherry St and east on Jackson St, matches perfectly with the sighting of Donald Fouke's timeline from when he received the first police broadcast.
-In addition, Zodiac specifically highlighted in his 'Bus Bomb' correspondence on November 9th 1969 that he ran into two cops who "pulled a goof."
-The movement of the patrol car occupied by Donald Fouke and Eric Zelms was never disclosed in the newspapers, but was known to the letter writer, and the timeline fits perfectly.
+His identification has been challenged, as possibly being a different subject, based on differences in weight, hair color and age compared the description given by the teenagers.
+However, this is not the case, when we look at the description of the suspect given to law enforcement by the three teenagers in the police report the following morning.
+The timeline of a subject leaving the taxicab at a normal walking speed of 3.1 mph, traveling north on Cherry Street and east on Jackson Street, matches perfectly with the sighting of Donald Fouke's timeline from when he received the first police broadcast.
+In addition, Zodiac specifically highlighted in his Bus Bomb correspondence on November 9th 1969 that he ran into two cops who "pulled a goof".
+The movement of the patrol car occupied by Donald Fouke and Eric Zelms was never disclosed in the newspapers but was known to the letter writer - and the timeline fits perfectly.

 Donald Fouke, in his original statement, stated he saw the subject turn into the northern section of Maple Street, however, there is no direct access from here into the park without negotiating bushes and a retaining wall, which at night may have appeared a dead end to the murderer.
 This drives to the heart of the killer's knowledge of the area.
 He may well have known the area fairly well - but to anybody other than the occupants of the residence at the top of Maple Street - why should the responsible be aware of a possible route through, when to all intense and purpose, the area looks like a blind alley.
 The Zodiac may simply have turned into Maple as a ruse to get out of sight, before continuing on down Jackson Street.

-If the Zodiac disappeared into the park one and a half blocks from his 'meeting' with Donald Fouke, he would then arrive at Spruce Street at approximately 10.01 pm.
-For Zodiac, the journey eastwards to Spruce Street from just past the intersection of Jackson and Maple Street is 180 meters (0.112 miles), so if we assume he picked up his walking speed to 4 mph after giving Donald Fouke and Eric Zelms the runaround, he would arrive somewhere in the vicinity of the Jackson and Spruce intersection in 1 minute 45 seconds.
-The time would be approaching 10.01 pm.
+If the Zodiac disappeared into the park one and a half blocks from his 'meeting' with Donald Fouke, he would then arrive at Spruce Street at approximately 10:01 pm.
+For Zodiac, the journey eastwards to Spruce Street from just before the intersection of Jackson and Maple Street is 180 meters (0.112 miles) - so if we assume he picked up his walking speed to 4 mph after giving Donald Fouke and Eric Zelms the runaround, he would arrive somewhere in the vicinity of the Jackson Street and Spruce Street intersection in 1 minute 45 seconds.
+The time would be approaching 10:01 pm.
 This is where the October 12th 1969 San Francisco Chronicle article makes perfect sense from the standpoint of our third set of eyewitnesses.
-They describe a man with traits very similar to the characteristics described by Donald Fouke - a man about 40 years, with a blond crew-cut, wearing glasses, with dark clothing.
-It was 10.01 pm at night, with curtains likely drawn, so how did it come about that 'neighbors' described by Robert Graysmith in his book, noticed the suspect man and were able to give a fairly detailed description?
-We probably have Donald Fouke to thank for that.
+They describe a man with virtually the same characteristics given by all the previous eyewitnesses - a man about 40 years, with a blond crew-cut, wearing glasses, with dark clothing.
+It was 10:01 pm at night and the residences likely had their curtains likely drawn, so how were the 'neighbors', described by Robert Graysmith in his book, able to give a fairly detailed description of the suspect at all?
+We probably have Officer Donald Fouke to thank for that.

+Richardson Avenue is situated right by Highway 101, and provides easy access to the Golden Gate Bridge back to the Vallejo area, forming an immediate separation from San Francisco within minutes of the crime.
 However, Zodiac is still by Julius Khan playground, therefore his next move eastwards is telling.
-He describes this in the November 9th 1969 'Bus Bomb' letter, stating "I enjoy needling the blue pigs.
+He describes this in the November 9th 1969 Bus Bomb letter, stating "I enjoy needling the blue pigs.
 Hey blue pig I was in the park -- you were useing fire trucks to mask the sound of your cruzeing prowl cars.
 The dogs never came with in 2 blocks of me, they were to the west".
 This suggests the Zodiac was likely just over two blocks east of Julius Khan playground.
-We know this because the sniffer dogs had assembled at this location, as well as Arguello Boulevard, to sweep across the park in dragnet style.
+We know this because the sniffer dogs had assembled at this location (as well as Arguello Boulevard), to sweep across the park in dragnet style.
 The Zodiac Killer had only one option to avoid capture - head east.
 Fortunately for him, he had already taken this option.
-The journey time by road to the mid-section of Laurel and Walnut Street (just over 2 blocks) is approximately 5 minutes, likely nearer 6 minutes via the park.
+The journey time by road to the mid-section of Laurel Steet and Walnut Street (just over 2 blocks) is approximately 5 minutes, likely nearer 6 minutes via the park.
 His next point of cover is shown by the map here, situated by dense undergrowth.
-The time is now 10.07 pm, and the motorcycles and police cars are circling the park.
-He may at this point have been intending to ride it out until the coast was clear, but he likely hadn't banked on the sniffer dogs being deployed at around 10.10 pm, as detailed in the police report.
+The time is now 10:07 pm, with the motorcycles and police cars circling the park.
+He may at this point have been intending to ride it out until the coast was clear, but he likely hadn't banked on the sniffer dogs being deployed at around 10:10 pm, as detailed in the police report.
 Faced with reducing options the Zodiac Killer continued eastwards through the undergrowth towards Presidio Boulevard, shown here on the map.